How to Choose a Patio Umbrella: A Complete Guide

 Always Close the Umbrella and Watch the Wind

 "Common sense wind guidelines dictate that whenever an umbrella is unattended, or the weather condition is too inclement for us to enjoy (humans can comfortably withstand strong wind at around 20 mph.), you should collapse the canopy.
-Additionally, as an industry standard, wind damage is not covered in umbrella warranties, so this both protects buyers' investments and is safest," Ashley Newton told Living Cozy.
+Additionally, as an industry standard, wind damage is not covered in umbrella warranties, so this protects buyers' investments and is safest," Ashley Newton told Living Cozy.

 Rinse Your Umbrella and Wipe it Down